-- Karen Hartman, Communication, Media & Persuasion (Term: 2018-2021)
+- Karen Hartman, Communication, Media, and Persuasion (Term: 2018-2021)

-- DJ Williams, Sociology, Social Work, & Criminology (Term: 2016-2019)
+- Anthony Hoskin, Sociology, Social Work, and Criminology (Term: 2020-2021)

 The Cultural Events Committee's mission is to bring together University and Idaho communities through rich cultural activities.
 The Committee sponsors artistic, intellectual, and cultural events that enrich campus and community experiences and that link people of different backgrounds through common interest.

 The committee has two grant programs that are used to help sponsor appropriate events.

 The Cultural Events Committee logo is available for download.

 The following faculty members serve three-year terms on the Cultural Events Committee:

 - Mona Xu, College of Arts and Letters (Psychology) [Fall 2018-Spring 2021]

 - Vanessa Ballam, College of Arts and Letters (Theatre and Dance) [Fall 2019-Spring 2022]